-The Attendance Officer will use the Pupil Premium funding to continue to ensure the trend of PP and PP SEND K students' attendance remains competitive compared against national figures available and are aspirational in closing the gap between their non-disadvantaged peers.
+The Attendance Director will use the Pupil Premium funding to continue to ensure the trend of PP and PP SEND K students' attendance remains competitive compared against national and other comparative figures available and are aspirational in closing the gap between their non-disadvantaged peers.
 We will endeavour to accelerate improvements further through strategic use of SEND staff and the Attendance Team.
-This will include refining the caseload of the school welfare officer with a focus on disadvantaged SEND students and a new focus on disadvantaged girls into 2023/2024.
+This will include refining the caseload of the school welfare officer with a focus on disadvantaged SEND students and a new focus on disadvantaged girls and students struggling with mental health into 2023/2024.